 CONS: Even though the Patagonia Nine Trails are a bit pricy, you’ll find the durability well worth the investment.

-Important Features in Men’s Hiking Shorts
+Essential Features in Men’s Hiking Shorts

 We’re going to take a deep dive into the most important features for evaluating men’s shorts for hiking which are:

 - Style and Versatility

 What are the Comfort Characteristics of The Best Shorts for Hiking?

 #1 They Move With You on the Trail

 Stretch for ease of movement: The fabric of the best hiking shorts for men should be flexible enough to make it easy for you to stretch and move in the necessary ways on a hike.
 Stretchy fabrics like nylon or polyester will give as the wearer moves up trails.
 At the same time, spandex is often added to these materials so they can still provide some elasticity without adding too much weight.